sarahbachernegg/supabase-support-casebook/cases/01-auth-rls-empty-results.md

 This issue is confusing because `data = []` and `error = null` can look like the table is empty.

-A useful docs or dashboard improvement could be a troubleshooting note near RLS examples:
+A useful troubleshooting note near RLS examples could say:

 > If a client query returns an empty array with no error, check whether RLS is enabled and whether any policy matches the current authenticated user.